kmwtechnology/lucille/doc/site/content/en/docs/reference/indexers/_index.md

 ### Batching Behavior

-Documents accumulate in a batch and are flushed when either condition is met:
+Documents accumulate in a batch and are flushed when any of these conditions is met:
 - The batch reaches `batchSize` documents (default: 100).
+- The batch reaches `batchByteSize` bytes of accumulated document payload (disabled by default).
 - `batchTimeout` milliseconds have elapsed since the last document was added or the last flush (default: 100ms).

+When only `batchByteSize` is set (without `batchSize`), document-count batching is effectively disabled — batches flush purely on payload size.
+When both are set, whichever limit is reached first triggers the flush.
+This is useful for backends with request-size limits (e.g., a 10 MB bulk API limit) where a fixed document count may produce unpredictably sized payloads.

 The timeout flush ensures documents are not left waiting indefinitely in low-volume scenarios.